ft972/dvbviewer_mediaserver_installer_for_wine/README.md

 dvbviewer_mediaserver_installer_for_wine
 ========================================
+Scripts for installing the DVBViewer media server in Linux (wine) Created and tested with Linux Mint 20.3

 system requirements
 -------------------
-Scripts for installing the DVBViewer media server in Linux (wine)

-Created and tested with Linux Mint 20.3
+- A Debian or Ubuntu based distribution.

 More comming soon...